threefoldfoundation/www_threefold_io/content/blog/3_step_rollout/index.md

 </br>

-Our roadmap to this future unfolds in three phases:
+Our rollout to this future is unfolding now in three phases:

-- The Cloud
+- The Cloud: Live
-- The Network
+- The Network: Live
-- The Agents
+- The Agents: January 2026

 </br>

-Each phase builds on the one before it, sequentially creating the architecture for a truly sovereign agentic cloud.
+Each layer builds on the one before it, sequentially creating the architecture for a truly sovereign agentic cloud.

 </br>